shiyis/nlpwshiyi/modules/1b-phil-of-mind.md

 Philosophers only started to become interested in connectionism because it offers an alternative to the classical computational theory of mind.

-@@colbox-blue
-Connectionism is a movement that has been put out in the field of cognitive science in hope to explain and extrapolate the mental processes of a brain.
-It's composed of a simplified emulation of the actual cognitive compositions of a brain, by having connected neurons or units (the analogs of neurons) within which are assigned weights that measure how strongly the connections are there between units.
-We could picture these weights as a replica of the synapse in our actual biological brain that link one neuron to each other.

-@@
+> Connectionism is a movement that has been put out in the field of
+> cognitive science in hope to explain and extrapolate the mental
+> processes of a brain.
+It's composed of a simplified emulation of
+> the actual cognitive compositions of a brain, by having connected
+> neurons or units (the analogs of neurons) within which are assigned
+> weights that measure how strongly the connections are there between
+> units.
+We could picture these weights as a replica of the synapse
+> in our actual biological brain that link one neuron to each other.

 The bridging between classicist and connectionist view and the departure from it became that a lot of connectionists view cognitive processing as analog as the computer processing as digital.